 King himself once said, according to Stanford Professor Clayborne Carson, "People think of me as a civil rights leader, but fundamentally, I'm a Baptist preacher."
 Here, of course, is where so many of my evangelical (really, fundamentalist) forebears objected to King, at least at the conscious level.
 The reason?
 King was no Baptist like any with whom they would worship.
 He was a Baptist of the Harry Emerson Fosdick sort, albeit one who preached with the familiar cadences of the Black church he had learned from his father, the Rev. Martin Luther King, Sr. In a word, King was a theological liberal, trained at the liberal bastions of Crozer Seminary in Chester, Pa. and Boston University, where he earned his Ph.D. with a dissertation on the thought of Paul Tillich (as a theologian who, in years past, waded through Tillich's massive Systematic Theology, I can attest that such is not an easy task).
-He derided fundamentalism, both its literalism and its lack of commitment to the social implications of the Bible's message.
-King certainly did not have a theology commensurate with my own.
+He derided fundamentalism, both for its literalism and its myopic lack of commitment to the social implications of the Bible's message.
+Indeed, in many respects King's theology certainly differed from my own.

 Social justice was King's clarion call.
 Many "conservatives" deride such a term, considering it a code word for "liberalism."
 Theological conservatives often dismiss it via the neat sleight of hand of equating it with the social gospel of Walter Rauschenbusch—another Baptist!—and driving a wedge between it and the "soterian" gospel of Christ's death and resurrection.
 But to do so is faulty on many levels.
 Fundamentally, however, it fails to understand the full-orbed nature of the New Testament's gospel of the new creation, about which I have written extensively.
 And what was the fundamental mission of the great prophets, if not to call the unfaithful people of Israel and Judah back to the principles of love of God and love of neighbor—including the principles of what is now called "social justice"—that summarize the Law of Christ, which remains incumbent on his people in this, the age of the New Covenant?
 Just because Dr. King was an advocate of the "social gospel" does not mean that what he said about justice, derived explicitly from Holy Scripture, is not vitally relevant to our lives as Americans today.